mmarchegiani/mutag-calib/README.md

 cd -
 ```

-Move to the folder of the category that you are interested to calibrate.
+Move to the folder of the category and $\tau_{21}$ cut that you are interested to calibrate.
 A bash script `combine_cards.sh` is provided to combine the datacards in the pass and fail regions.
 Run the `combine_cards.sh` script with the following command:
 ```bash
 source combine_cards.sh
 ```